hackclub/hackclub/workshops/login_auth/readme.md

 ##### HTML
 HTML code is not complex here, I have created two divisons `main-div` & `loggedin-div`.
 - `main-div`
-  - It is the main division which will trigger first and it consists of
+  - It is the main division which consists:
     - Input fields like `email-field` and `password-field`.
     - Login button with onclick function `login()`.
 - `loggedin-div`
+  - It is the logged in divison which consists:
+    - Logout button with onclick function `logout()`.